osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

 This feature is still under active development.
 Not all policies that work in a non-partial setting will currently work with partials.
 More policies will be supported as we continue working on this feature.
 The SQLAlchemy adapter is ready for evaluation and testing.
-However, we recommending getting in touch with us before using it in production.
+However, we recommend getting in touch with us before using it in production.
 Join our Slack_.

 There are some operators and features of Polar that do not currently work with